Entanglement, identical particles and the uncertainty principle: New uncertainty relation

-where the $\Delta A$ and $\Delta B$ are the root mean square deviations of the operators $A$ and $B$, in a given state, respectively.
-We now require that when deriving the uncertainty relation of an ensemble of N identical and entangled particles we should satisfy the conditions stated above about entangled and identical particles, that is:
+are the root mean square deviation (dispersion) of the operators $A$ and $B$, for a given state $|\psi\rangle$, respectively.
+We now require that when deriving the uncertainty relation of an ensemble of N pure identical and entangled particles we should satisfy the conditions stated above about entangled and identical particles, namely: \begin{enumerate} \item Use only physical observables. \item Use non-factorizable states. \end{enumerate}